Ripping Yarns: Home media

 The series was released on three VHS tapes in the UK in the 1990s.
 Two of these compilations were reissued by Revelation Films on Region 0 (worldwide) DVD in 2000, though the six episodes included were not remastered.

 The fully restored series was released in October 2004 as The Complete Ripping Yarns.
-This 2-disc Region 2 DVD set included commentaries on all nine episodes by Palin and Jones and a deleted scene (without soundtrack) from Murder at Moorstones Manor.
+This two-disc Region 2 DVD set included commentaries on all nine episodes by Palin and Jones and a deleted scene (without soundtrack) from Murder at Moorstones Manor.
 All of the episodes, except Tomkinson's Schooldays and Murder at Moorstones Manor, have optional laugh-free soundtracks.

 The DVD set also includes the only surviving (and rather poor quality) recording of Palin and Jones's comic BBC play Secrets from 1973, as well as a documentary by Michael Palin entitled Comic Roots in which he goes back to visit his home town.
 Not linked in the menu are scans of the first drafts of the scripts for six episodes (Tomkinson's Schooldays, The Testing of Eric Olthwaite, Murder at Moorstone Manor, Across the Andes by Frog, The Curse of the Claw and Whinfrey's Last Case), type-written with Palin's handwritten comments and changes in the margin.
 There is an informative booklet enclosed.

-This set also saw release in Region 1 with all of the above included, apart from Secrets.
+This set was also released in Region 1 with all of the above included, apart from Secrets.
 A further box set, fully remastered, including the directors commentary, was released in 2004.

 The DVD was re-released in March 2012.
 To publicise the event, Network hosted a "Hopathon" to recreate the "Tomkinson's School Days" episode.
 The intention was to break a Guinness World Record, but not enough people took part.